Back to Top

 National Guideline Standards for Battery Machine Operator

-Following a deep analysis of hundreds of tasks associated with the production of cylindrical, pouch and prismatic batteries, the BWI identified the common skills, knowledge and abilities required for Battery Machine Operators.
-Skills categories found in the NGS include:
+Following a deep analysis of hundreds of tasks associated with the production of cylindrical, pouch and prismatic batteries, the BWI identified the common skills, knowledge and abilities required for battery machine operators and battery repair technicians.

 • Safety